 The rollers one the F85 are actually a bit larger than the 7.8 AT’s, but the biggest difference between these 2 treadmills is found in the consoles.

-Sole upgraded the console the F85, giving it a 10″ touchscreen display that’s Android based and comes with built-in entertainment apps, as well as Sole’s STUDIO app that gives you access to streaming workouts.
+Sole upgraded the console the F85, giving it a 15.6″ touchscreen display that’s Android based and comes with built-in entertainment apps, as well as the new Sole+ app that gives you access to metric tracking across machines.

-There have been some complaints about Sole’s software, but Sole seems to be fixing some of the bugs that users complained about with earlier versions.
+There have been some complaints about Sole’s software in the past, but Sole seems to be fixing some of the bugs that users complained about with earlier versions.

 Overall, there’s not much not to complain about here.

 The F85 is considered by most to be one of the best home treadmills on the planet and I agree whole heartedly.